Livyatan: Additional specimens

-The cladogram below is modified from Lambert et al. (2017) and represents the phylogenetic relationships between Livyatan and other sperm whales, with genera identified as macroraptorial sperm whales in bold.

 Description

 The body length of Livyatan is unknown since only the holotype skull is preserved.
 Lambert and colleagues estimated the body length of Livyatan using Zygophyseter and modern sperm whales as a guide.
 The authors opted to use the relationship between the bizygomatic width (distance between the opposite zygomatic processes) of the skull and body length because of the variable rostrum length in modern sperm whales and the rostrum of Livyatan being proportionally shorter.
 Doing so produced length estimates of 13.5 m when using the modern sperm whale and 16.2–17.5 m when using Zygophyseter.
 It has been estimated to weigh 57 tonnes based on the length estimate of 17.5 m.
 By comparison, the modern sperm whale length measures on average 11 m for females and 16 m for males, with some males reaching up to 20.7 m long.
 The large size was probably an anti-predator adaptation, and allowed it to feed on larger prey.
 Livyatan is the largest fossil sperm whale discovered, and was also one of the biggest-known predators, having the largest bite of any tetrapod.